Select Page

 The Public Stigma against Vampyres

-It’s not hard to see the stigma against people who identify as human living vampyres, in the mundane world and in the occult world.
+It’s not hard to see the stigma against people who identify as human living vampyres both in the mundane world and in the occult world.
 All around us is judgement for a myriad of reasons.
 Some of those reasons are valid AF.
 So, it’s hard to blame the public for seeing people for what they are… It’s just a shame that the shitty vampyres will forever overshadow those of us who exist in a practical, productive, and positive manner.

 In the mundane world, your average joe hears “I’m a vampire” and doesn’t know what to make of it.
-They thing you’re full of shit and almost immediately either laugh, crack a joke, or say “yea okay” and keep it moving.
+They think you’re full of shit and almost immediately either laugh, crack a joke, or say “yea okay” and keep it moving.
 Who could blame them?
 The immediate thoughts evoked are that we’re people who think we live in the Anne Rice universe or who watched too much underworld or twilight growing up. and that’s not always incorrect…

 In the occult world, the psychic vampire is known as someone who drains your energy without warning.
 They are a person who sucks the life out of you, leaving you drained and exhausted.
 They’re more a parasite than a vampire, but the real vampyre community gets a bad reputation from the negative connotations ascribed to the psychic vampire by popular authors and occultists like Anton LaVey and Dion Fortune.

 No matter where you turn, someone is probably going to judge you for being what you are… even within the confines of the Vampyre Community do people judge one another for feeling their vampyric nature differently than them.
-It’s a pain in the ass, really.

 Regardless of this deep rooted stigma, there’s several reasons why someone would want to divulge their vampyric nature.

 It’s very important for every vampyre to contemplate these questions not just for the time being right now, but make choices that will set your future up properly as well.
-If your life plans include sensitive career choices like politics, government, or military, you have a lot more reason to stay in the coffin than come out.
+If your life plans include sensitive career choices like politics, government, or military, medical, etc… you have a lot more reason to stay in the coffin than come out.

 When you’re debating telling someone your nature,